geoanalytics.tools

 Runs the NearestNeighbors tool using the provided DataFrames.

-If you only provide a query_dataframe, the DataFrame is used as both the query_dataframe and the data_dataframe.
+If you provide only a query_dataframe, the DataFrame is used as both the query_dataframe and the data_dataframe.
 In this case, each record will be joined with other nearby records, excluding itself.

 Parameters